Surrogacy law

 Overview

-To be recognised legally as the parents of the child, the intended parents must apply for a parental order.
-This must be done within six months of the child being born.
-You can apply for a parental order if you are married or are a civil partnership couple.
-For single parents the law is a little more complex.
+To be recognised legally as the parents of the child, you must apply for a parental order.
+This must be done within six months of the child being born, and you can do this if you are married or are in a civil partnership.
+For single parents the law is more complex.

 Just as when you become parents in any circumstance, it’s important to update your will.
 You will need to consider: